 Here are some lifestyle habits which have kept my cost of living low.
 I know that these habits may not be for everyone but I hope that they can give you ideas on some practical steps you can take.

-- My utilities bill (electricity, water and rubbish collection) is less than $50 a month compared to Singapore average of $130 per month for a 4 room flat.
-This has been the case for the past few months since I moved in.
-So far, I don’t even have to pay for my bills because the quarterly U-Save GST voucher has been helping me to offset my bill every month.
-I have no television set and only on my aircon once a month.
-I hope that even with the 6.9% increase in electricity tariffs, my husband and I can keep our bills low.
+– My utilities bill (electricity, water & rubbish collection) is consistently less than $50 a month.
+I have no television set and only on my aircon once every few months.
+I hope that even with the 6.9% increase in electricity tariffs, we can keep our bills low.

 – I eat at home most of the time and mostly cook vegetarian meals as I am actively reducing my meat intake for environmental reasons.
 Not eating at nice restaurants for lunch is quite challenging for me as I work at Tanjong Pagar and there is so much good food around.

-To me, keeping one’s expenses low is really one of the most important in ensuring one can save $100,000 after working for three years.
+To me, keeping one’s expenses low is really one of the most important factors

 The lower your expenses compared to your income, the more sustainable your lifestyle is

 Of course, saving alone is not enough.
-If you’re an average Singaporean like I am, if you just rely on savings alone, it is really hard to save $100,000 after working for three years.
+If you’re an average Singaporean like I am, if you just rely on savings alone, it is really hard to achieve this goal.

 You need to complement it with investing.
-Out of the money I save each month, I would put around 70- 80% into investments.
+Out of the money I save each month, I would put around 70 percent into investments.
 The idea is to accelerate the growth of your savings.